mahichodhary/Atlantis_Document/README.md

   # apply_requirements sets the Apply Requirements for all repos that match.
   apply_requirements: [approved, mergeable, undiverged]

-  # workflow sets the workflow for all repos that match.
-  # This workflow must be defined in the workflows section.
-  workflow: custom

   # allowed_overrides specifies which keys can be overridden by this repo in
   # its atlantis.yaml file.
   allowed_overrides: [apply_requirements, workflow, delete_source_branch_on_merge, repo_locking]